 Now that we've established the do's and don'ts of cast iron, let's talk about seasoning– what is it, why do we do it, and, most importantly, how do we do it?

-Seasoning is just oil baked onto cast iron through a process called polymerization.
+Seasoning refers to the oil that is baked onto cast iron cookware through a process called polymerization.
 It gives your cookware that classic black patina.
-Seasoning forms a natural, easy-release cooking surface and helps prevent your pan from rusting.
-It may take a little extra care, but a well-seasoned cast iron pan will last for generations.
+Seasoning forms a natural, easy-release cooking surface, comparable to the surface of nonstick cookware, that will prevent stuck on food.
+It also creates a protective coating that helps prevent your pan from rusting.
+It may take a little extra care, but a well-seasoned cast iron pan will last for over a decade.
 Your Lodge cookware will come pre-seasoned and ready to use.

 There are two ways to maintain the seasoning on your cast iron skillet.
 The easiest way is to cook with it.
 Every time you cook with oil, you're potentially adding another layer to the seasoning.
+Classic recipes like baking cornbread or frying chicken are great ways to build up a flavorful, strong seasoning.
+Thanks to cast iron's incredible heat retention, there's no better way to get crispy fried chicken, flavorful roasted veggies, or a perfect loaf of bread.
 Some activities may remove a bit of seasoning, such as cooking acidic foods, using excessive heat, or scrubbing with abrasive utensils or scouring pads.
-That is why we recommend adding a layer of oil to your pan after each cleaning.
+As you use your new cast iron pan, you will want to use a clean towel to apply a thin layer of neutral oil after each wash to maintain a strong seasoning layer.
+Over time, this will develop a plastic like coating from the multiple layers of polymerized oil.

 Lodge has a wonderful guide that shows you the benefits of each type of oil.
 We prefer to season our cast iron pans with canola oil because it is one of the most versatile and affordable options.
+Vegetable oil is also a great option to season cast iron because it is flavor neutral, affordable, and widely available.
 One important note is that olive oil should never be used to season your cast iron.
-While it is great for cooking, it is not a suitable option for seasoning cookware.
+While it is a great multi-purpose oil for cooking, it is not a suitable option for seasoning cast iron.
+Olive oil has a low smoking point, and if exposed to light for too long, can go rancid.
+Thankfully, rancid olive oil will not make you sick, but it can add an unwanted flavor to your food.
+Lodge's guide will show you which oils are best for different purposes, including seasoning, sautéing, roasting, and frying.